abudrionis/icdcoder/README.md

   `-new_fine_tuned`
-                        Filepath to folder to save new fine-tuned model in
+                        Filepath to folder to save new fine-tuned model in. *Default is ./models/new_fine_tuned_model*.

   `-epochs`      	The number of epochs to train for. *Default is 10*.